 Bristol Solidarity Federation extends it’s solidarity to the Fire Brigades Union (FBU) as they continue to take industrial action over detrimental changes to pensions - with the latest day of strike action happening today, 9th December 2014.

 Recently, workers at YHA hostels around the country launched a campaign for the living wage (£7.85 an hour, up from their current average of £6.50).
 Bristol Solidarity Federation would like to extend our Solidarity to YHA workers, who are also campaigning around irregular shifts and unfair payment for sleepover shifts.
 We meet regularly at the YHA in Bristol, which has also hosted our workplace organiser training, conference, new members days and other events.
+However, we will be boycotting the venue and encouraging other groups to do so until the demands of the YHA workers campaign are met.
+As a further show of solidarity, members of Bristol SolFed visited the YHA to make sure the workers there were aware of the campaign.
+Good conversations were had with staff and leaflets distributed in English and Spanish.

 While The Ritzy workers marched through London demanding the Picturehouse chain pay the London Living Wage.
 In Bath members of the Bristol local of the Solidarity Federation leafleted the cinema goers and asked them to consider a future boycott of the cinema because of the chain's refusal to pay a decent wage to the staff in London.
 The local staff and visitors were highly supportive of the picket and were disgusted to hear of how a profitable company is refusing their staff a wage that they can live on.